barktler/Barktler/quick-start/cancel-request.md

 You can implement some complex object structures to support data canceling.

 Using the `super._requestForPendingRequest` requesting method, data validation, processing, and post-hook side effect will not execute.
+For version `@barktler/core >=2.5.0`, execute `super._triggerPostHook(responseData)`, could makeup the validation, processing and side effects.

 ## Next